Diagnost1X/bcm-training/README.md

 The site is built using the powerful Django framework to manage all of the back-end, create the models and SQL database and route the site to the different pages and views.
 Bootstrap and JS are used to create a responsive, modern front-end experience.
 ## Features
 ### Existing Features
-None yet!
+- Front-End
+    - Index / Template Page
 ### Features Left to Implement
 - Front-End
-    - Index / Template
     - Home Page
     - About Page
     - Our Services Page